 After receiving a commitment, sponsors must submit a Commitment Update Form every two years, during the application period, until the funds have received federal authorization.
 If MORPC does not receive a Commitment Update Form, the commitment is considered to be cancelled (see Sec.
 9.6).
 Exceptions will be made for funds expected to receive authorization for the final phase before SFY 2024.
-At the time MORPC requests Update Forms, sponsors of construction projects with a final plan package submittal date after December 31, 2022, are expected to submit an Update Form.
+At the time MORPC requests Update Forms, sponsors of construction projects with a final plan package submittal date after December 31, 2024, are expected to submit an Update Form.
 Staff may grant exceptions at their discretion.

 The purposes of the Update Form are to reaffirm or request adjustments to the committed amount and schedule; provide justification for requesting significant changes to the scope, schedule, or budget; reaffirm the sponsor's commitment to deliver the project; and provide an update on the project development requirements (see Sec 8).
+Commitment Update Forms will generally request the same information requested in Final Applications (Appendix A) except for the questions focused primarily on evaluation criteria.
+Commitment Updates will request any information needed to determine changes to the scope, schedule, or cost of a project.